MicrosoftDocs/power-automate-docs/articles/create-cloud-flow-from-description.md

    >[!div class="mx-imgBorder"]
    >![A screenshot that displays the confirm button](media/easy-flow/confirm-button.png)

-   Power Automate returns up to three suggested flows that correspond to what you've entered.
-You can select the **See flow** icon to the right of each flow to see a preview of the flow.
+   Power Automate returns a suggested flows that correspond to what you've entered.

    >[!div class="mx-imgBorder"]
    >![A screenshot that displays a suggested flow after providing a description of what to automate](media/easy-flow/describe-flow.png)

    >[!NOTE]
-   >If none of the suggestions correspond to what you’re looking to automate, you can select **This is not what I want**.
+   >If the suggestions doesn't correspond to what you’re looking to automate, you can select **This isn't what I'm looking for**.
 You will see additional guidance on what you can do next, and this signal helps Microsoft to improve the AI behind this feature.

-1. Select that flow that best suits your needs.
 1. Select **Next**.
 1. Setup all the connections needed to run the flow.
    >[!div class="mx-imgBorder"]